 - Inconsistent communication: They text you randomly, with long gaps in between.

-- Cancelled plans: They make plans but often back out at the last minute.
+- Cancelled or vague plans: They make plans but often back out at the last minute.

 - Convenience texting: They only reach out when bored, drunk, or lonely.